-Hence, for me, the shortage is probably one of the most compelling reasons for NOT stockpiling the masks, respirators, and other personal protective equipment that healthcare workers and first responders use.
-If our healthcare workers don’t have adequate personal protective equipment to protect themselves and their patients, not only from coronavirus, but from many other serious infectious diseases (that are infamously rampant in hospital settings), the consequences of coronavirus potentially spreading like a wildfire could be exponentially disastrous.
+Hence, the shortage is probably one of the most compelling reasons not to stockpile the masks, respirators, and other personal protective equipment that healthcare workers and first responders use.
+If our healthcare workers don’t have adequate personal protective equipment to protect themselves and their patients from COVID-19 and from other serious, infectious diseases (that are infamously rampant in hospital settings), the consequences of COVID-19 potentially spreading like a wildfire could be exponentially disastrous.

 ISSUE NO. 2: Proper Mask Use

-SUMMARY: In order for a mask to work it has to fit properly (no children and no people with beards can wear respirators, for example), to be changed on a daily basis (if not more often), and not to be touched by hands or taken on and off (which is highly unrealistic if you consider that you have to eat, drink, etc).
+SUMMARY: In order for a mask to work it has to fit properly (no children and no people with beards can wear respirators, for example), to be changed or cleaned on daily basis, and not to be touched by hands or taken on and off (which is highly unrealistic if you consider that you have to eat, drink, etc).
 In addition, just wearing a mask is not enough to protect you from the outbreak.
-You still have to be vigilant about hand washing (20 seconds minimum), social distancing (from sick people and crowded places), and staying home when you are sick.
+We still have to be vigilant about hand washing (20 seconds minimum), social distancing (from sick people and crowded places), and staying home when we are sick.

 Single Use: Masks used in healthcare setting, like surgical masks and N95 respirators, require frequent change.
 This is because moist air that you breathe out will make the mask damp, which will make it easier for pathogens to “stick” onto the mask.
 Hence, likelihood of you breathing them right in increases, if mask is worn for long periods of time.
 According to the FDA: “All N95 respirators are labeled as "single use", disposable devices.
 If your respirator is damaged or soiled, or if breathing becomes difficult, you should remove it, discard it properly, and replace it with a new one.”
 And let’s face it, with the current shortage, there is no way you will be able (or should be able) to stockpile enough to follow these recommendations.

 Proper Handling: Masks also have to be put on and taken off properly.
 WHO has a whole page dedicated to how to do this.
-Before and after touching the mask you should always wash or disinfect your hands, otherwise germs from your hands will transfer to the mask, again increasing the likelihood that you will breathe them back in.
-In this way, a mask becomes liability.
+Before and after touching the mask you should always wash or disinfect your hands, otherwise germs from your hands will transfer to the mask.
+In this way, a mask could become a liability if handled improperly.
 One of the main recommendations for preventing virus spread is avoiding touching your face as much as possible, especially mouth and nose.
-However, if you wear a mask on a regular basis, you will simply have to take it off and on all the time, when you eat, drink, blow your nose, etc. I see people wearing a mask on their mouth but not on their nose, or taking a mask on and off when they are talking, or when they need to scratch their face.
-Every time you do this, you increase the likelihood of transferring germs from your hands onto the mask.
+However, if you wear a mask on a regular basis, you will simply have to take it off and on all the time, when you eat, drink, blow your nose, etc. I also see people wearing a mask over their mouth but not over their nose, or taking a mask on and off when they are talking, which defeats the purpose of wearing one.
+Every time you do this, you increase the likelihood of transferring germs from your hands onto the mask and/or decrease mask effectiveness.
 And if you ever observe doctors, you will see that they put on a new mask any time they take the previous one off their face.
 And again, none of us can stockpile nearly enough masks to be changing them this frequently.

-I’m wearing a mask, I’m fine: Accoridng to infection prevention specialist Dr Eli Perencevich there is also an issue with false sense of security that some people have from wearing a mask, which decreases frequency of proper hand washing and other effective protective measures, like coughing in your sleeve, staying away from sick people, staying at home when you are sick, etc. Few weeks ago at an airport, I saw a woman with a mask coming out of a bathroom stall and then walking straight past the sinks without washing her hands.
+I’m wearing a mask, I’m fine: Accoridng to infection prevention specialist Dr Eli Perencevich there is also an issue with false sense of security that some people have from wearing a mask (that is not as effective as N95 for example).
+This often decreases frequency of hand washing and other protective measures, like coughing in your sleeve, staying away from sick people, staying at home when you are sick, etc. Few weeks ago at an airport, I saw a woman with a mask coming out of a bathroom stall and then walking straight past the sinks without washing her hands.
 Whaaaat?!

 ISSUE NO. 3: Realistic Wear

-SUMMARY: Many respirators that are highly effective against viruses are nearly impossible to wear for an extended period of time, they quickly get very hot, damp, and uncomfortable.
-They can also be dangerous for people with existing respiratory and cardiac conditions.
+SUMMARY: Many respirators that are highly effective against viruses are difficult to wear for an extended period of time, they quickly get hot, damp, and uncomfortable.

-In addition, masks without valves partially recirculate exhaled carbon dioxide, so they have a potential for decreasing the amount of oxygen you breathe in.
-This can be problematic for people with already reduced lung function.
+In addition, respirators without valves partially recirculate exhaled carbon dioxide, which can be problematic for people with reduced lung function.
 According to the FDA: “People with chronic respiratory, cardiac, or other medical conditions that make breathing difficult should check with their healthcare provider before using an N95 respirator because the N95 respirator can make it more difficult for the wearer to breathe.”
-If you just take a look at 3M N95 respirator, you will see that it carries a warning right on it: “Misuse may result in sickness or death”.
-Excuse me?!
-Now what does that leave us with?
-More explanation and reading of the instructions is definitely warranted.

-So all this taken into account, even healthy people should take a moment to think about how long they would realistically wear a mask/respirator like this, before ripping it off their face in frustration.
+So all this taken into account, even healthy people should take a moment to think about how long they would realistically wear a professional--grade respirator, before ripping it off their face in frustration.

 ISSUE NO. 4: Mask Effectiveness